Supplementary Credit Cards: What They Are and How They Work

 Does a supplementary card affect credit score?

-Yes, having a supplementary card can affect your credit score.
-It can help build credit when used responsibly.
+Yes, having a supplementary card can affect a person’s credit score.
+It may help build credit when used responsibly.
 But because the primary cardholder is ultimately responsible for all charges, their credit could suffer if an authorized user uses the card irresponsibly.
-An authorized user could also see their score suffer if the primary account holder fails to manage their account responsibly.
+An authorized user could also see their score be negatively impacted if the primary account holder fails to manage their account responsibly.

 Photo credit: iStock/MixMedia